BEL AIR MALL

 Mobile, Alabama

-The Azalea City's first fully-enclosed shopping center was built on a 99-acre parcel, located 4 miles west of center city Mobile.
+The Azalea City's first fully-enclosed shopping center was built on a 99-acre parcel, located 4 miles west of the center city.
 The complex, designed by Washington, DC's Herbert H. Johnson & Associates, was developed by a joint venture of Kenneth R. Giddens, William Lyon, Jay Altmayer and the Mobile-based Mitchell Company.

 The shopping center was located across Airport Boulevard from SPRINGDALE PLAZA, which had opened in 1959.
 This open-air strip complex was renovated into the enclosed SPRINGDALE MALL in 1973-1974.
 As a keeping up measure, a 409,200 square foot South Wing was added to BEL AIR MALL.
 It featured a 2-level (191,000 square foot) J.C.
 Penney, which opened for business on September 19, 1974.

 This project included a new second level for the Hammel's store, which had been rebranded by New Orleans-based D.H.
 Holmes in 1973.
-This location now encompassed 208,900 square feet, with the entire facility housing approximately 1,028,250 leasable square feet.
+This location now encompassed 208,900 square feet, with the mall now housing approximately 1,028,250 leasable square feet.
 BEL AIR MALL was now Alabama's largest shopping center, a distinction held until the completion of Birmingham's RIVERCHASE GALLERIA, in February 1986.

 Birmingham-based Colonial Properties Trust entered into a joint venture with New York City-based Prudential Real Estate Investors and acquired BEL AIR MALL in December 1998.
 The complex was renamed COLONIAL MALL BEL AIR in the summer of the year 2000.
 In November 2005, a 90 percent share in COLONIAL MALL BEL AIR was sold to a joint venture of Australia's GPT Group and Babcock & Brown.